 The Definition of Executive Coaching

-These three long-held beliefs lead to our definition of executive coaching: a skilled professional using a disciplined process to provide observations, recommendations, and tools to a business leader in order to improve that leader’s skills, capabilities, and performance.
-While our coaching engagements often deal with personal development, they are always structured to have a direct impact on business performance.
+These long-held beliefs lead to our definition of executive coaching: a skilled professional using a disciplined process to provide observations, recommendations, and tools to a business leader in order to improve that leader’s skills, capabilities, and performance.

 Framing

-Framing is important, too: the coach needs to be skilled at putting issues into terms that make them understandable and addressable for the client.
-And coaching should be done in the right place, at the right time, and with the right style.
+Framing is important.
+A coach needs to be skilled at putting issues into terms that make them understandable and addressable.
 Coaches must look for teachable moments, and they must provide the feedback with the right balance of directness and empathy.

-An effective coach also gives the client an opportunity to receive feedback from others in the organization.
-This is the primary aim of any 360-degree feedback tool — enabling people to see how they are perceived by peers, subordinates, and supervisors.
-Those additional perspectives enable coach and client to identify specific strengths and gaps.
+An effective coach also gives the coachee an opportunity to receive feedback to see how they are perceived by peers, subordinates, and supervisors to help identify strengths and gaps.

 Willingness